mist64/cbmbus_doc/3 Commodore DOS.md

 #### Status

-The status information that is sent from channel 15 is a `CR`-delimited ASCII-encoded string with a uniform encoding:
+The status information that is sent from channel 15 is a `CR`-delimited[^A] ASCII-encoded string with a uniform encoding:

 _code_`,`_string_`,`_a_`,`_b_[`,`_c_]